 Ex-Northamptonshire Police officer admits misconduct in public office

-Ex-Northamptonshire Police PC Jason Farquhar also sent explicit photos of himself to a female colleague, a court heard.
+Ex-Northamptonshire Police PC Jason Farquhar admitted contacting the women and also sending explicit photos of himself to a female colleague.

 Deputy Chief Constable Rachel Swann said he had "abused his position".